tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/Working with Media.md

 To set the volume:

 	-- sets the volume to 50%
 	set the playLoudness of audioclip 1 to 50

 ## Working with Visual Transition Effects

-LiveCode supports visual transition effects when changing card or hiding and showing objects.
+The engine supports visual transition effects when changing card or hiding and showing objects.
 There are three types of effect support: built-in effects which work on all platforms, QuickTime effects which work on older Mac OS X systems and Core Image effects which work